Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

    - Modeling Biomedical Systems
    - Computational Methods for Biomedical Image Analysis and Interpretation
    - Seminar in Artificial Intelligence in Healthcare
+   - Precision Practice with Big Data
+   - Computational Methods for Biomedical Image Analysis and Interpretation

 7. **Management and Leadership Courses:**
    - Accounting for Managers and Entrepreneurs